PSebs/SonicCD-SteamPlay/README.md

 After doing that, go to Sonic CD's properties on steam and force a Steam Play compatitbility tool and then pick SonicCD-Decomp

 One thing to note, it comes with a custom settings.ini file that's has a ScreenWidth set to 384.
-That was to accomidate the 16:10 screen for the steam deck.
+That was to accommodate the Deck's 16:10 screen.
 If you want to change it to 16:9, just set it to the original 424 value.

 # License